-If you’re taking on a large project and need a lot of one particular type of yarn, you should pay attention to the dye lot numbers.
-You will normally find this on the ball band (another name for the label that is normally wrapped around yarn).
-Because of the nature of dyes (especially so with hand-dyed yarn), one batch of yarn can be ever so slightly different in colour to another.
-The difference might be subtle enough that you wouldn't notice it on the shelves in your local yarn store, but once you start making it can be really visible when you change from one ball to another.
+Pay attention to the dye lot numbers.
+You will normally find this on the ball band/label.
+Because of the nature of dyes, one batch of yarn can be ever so slightly different in colour to another.
+The difference might be subtle enough that you wouldn't notice it at first, but once you start making it can be really visible when you change from one ball to another.

 If you're thinking about tackling a big project, the last thing you want is to run out of crochet yarn and then find out that it's no longer available!
 Always make sure you have enough yarn to complete your project, stockists can run out and sometimes yarns will be discontinued.